11 Things to Do Before Listing Your Home That Are Worth the Effort

 5. Hire a stellar real estate agent

 When preparing to sell your home, make hiring an agent one of your top priorities.
-When to contact a Realtor® varies depending on how fast you want to sell and the condition of your home, but generally, reaching out about three months in advance will give your agent enough time to prepare your home for sale.
+When to contact a Realtor varies depending on how fast you want to sell and what kind of condition your home is in, but generally, reaching out about three months in advance will give your agent enough time to prepare your home for sale.

 Contacting an agent in advance will help you in several ways:

-• You’ll get access to data on your home’s value through an agent’s comparative market analysis (CMA).
+• You’ll better understand your home’s value through an agent’s comparative market analysis (CMA).

-• You’ll receive tailored advice on what updates or repairs your home needs to sell — and what you can skip.
+• You can get tailored advice on what updates or repairs your home needs to sell and what you can skip.

-• You’ll better coordinate steps such as a pre-listing inspection and preliminary title report before your house hits the market (more on those below).
+• You can complete key tasks, such as a pre-listing inspection and preliminary title report, before your house hits the market (more on those below).

 “I like to be the starting point for clients when they’re considering listing their home,” Rodesiler says.
 “A lot of times, if they don’t do that first, now they’ve done a bunch of things that weren’t necessary, so it might have wasted time or wasted money.”

-Companies like HomeLight have made the search for a Realtor or real estate agent even easier and faster by introducing free agent-matching services that elevate top-of-market performers.
+Companies like HomeLight have made the search for a Realtor or real estate agent even easier and faster by introducing free agent-matching services that help you quickly connect with some of the best agents around.
 However you find your agent, be selective in who you pick.
 Our internal transaction data shows that the top 5% of real estate agents sell homes for as much as 10% more than average.

 Top Agents Know What Sells Homes